keilerkonzept/diy-speaker-db-fe/README.md

 A Vue.js application for browsing and managing a database of DIY speaker projects.

+## Backend

+The backend is a Google Sheets document, which can be queried as JSON.
+Every tab on the FE corresponds to a tab in the Spreadsheet.
+Changes are posted to a dedidcated tab via Google App Script endpoint.

 ## Image Proxy Solution

 The application uses a Cloudflare Worker to proxy HTTP images to HTTPS, allowing them to be displayed in modern browsers that block mixed content.